AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 -  **Follow the build and deploy process**

    Ensure that you have the correct code in each environment to avoid overwriting configurations when merging code between environments.
 For example, to apply configuruation changes to all environments, modify and test the changes in the local environment before deploying to the remote integration environment.
-Then deploy and test the changes to the Staging environment before deploying to Production.
+Then, deploy and test the changes in the Staging environment before deploying to Production.
 When you merge from one environment to another, the deployment overwrites all code in the environment, except environment-specific configuration and settings.

 -  **Use the same variables across environments**

-   The values for these variables may differ across environments; however, you usually need the same variables in each environment.
+   The values for these variables can differ across environments; however, you usually need the same variables in each environment.
 See [Configuration management for store settings](../store/store-settings.md).

 -  **Keep sensitive configuration values and data in environment-specific variables**